 Milk became famous for his “hope” speeches.
 “A gay official is needed not only for our protection, but to set an example for younger gays that says the system works,” he said.
 “We’ve got to give them hope.”

-To Milk, hope and change would come about fastest if all Gay people everywhere would come out of the closet (not try to hide being Gay) and thus undermine the image of homosexuality as a deviant lifestyle.
-He was able to rally enough support in 1978 to defeat Proposition 6, which would have fired openly Gay teachers from public schools, and sponsor a law barring anti-Gay discrimination.
+To Milk, hope and change would come about if all Gay people everywhere would come out of the closet (not try to hide being Gay) and thus undermine the image of homosexuality as a deviant lifestyle practiced by only a few.
+He was able to rally enough support in 1978 to defeat Proposition 6, which would have fired openly Gay teachers from public schools, and he sponsored a law barring anti-Gay discrimination.
 The campaign slogan against Proposition 6 was “Come out!
 Come out!
-Wherever you are!” (from the children’s game hide-and-seek, and a song in The Wizard of Oz) and called for closeted homosexuals to reveal their orientation to friends, neighbors, and family so that the public would realize how the measure could hurt somebody close to them.
+Wherever you are!” (from the children’s game hide-and-seek, and a song in The Wizard of Oz) a call for closeted homosexuals to reveal their orientation to friends, neighbors, and family so that the public would realize how the measure could hurt somebody close to them.

 Not all of Milk’s legacy was positive.
 Hagiographic portrayals of Milk, such as the movie with the same name by Gus Van Sant (2008), do not include Milk’s outing (revealing to the public that a person is homosexual or LGBTQ) of Billy Sipple.

 On September 22, 1975, Sipple saved the life of President Gerald Ford from an assassin.
 The media reported the event, and Ford publicly thanked Sipple.
 Seeing an opportunity to capitalize on the incident, Harvey Milk and other activists publicly lauded Sipple as a Gay American hero.
-“It’s too good an opportunity,” According to Randy Shilts in his book, The Mayor of Castro Street, Milk said.
+“It’s too good an opportunity,” Milk said, according to Randy Shilts in his book, The Mayor of Castro Street.
 “For once we can show that gays do heroic things.
 That guy saved the President’s life.
-It shows we can do good things, not just all that ca-ca [feces] about molesting children and hanging out in bathrooms.”
+It shows we can do good things, not just all that ca-ca about molesting children and hanging out in bathrooms.”

 Public revelation of Sipple’s orientation caused a huge rift with members of his family that took years to resolve.
 Sipple unsuccessfully tried to sue the journalists who released his personal information, but appeared to hold no ill will toward Milk.
-The outing led to further mental problems for Sipple, culminating in his death at the age of 47.
+The outing led to further mental problems for Sipple, who died at the age of 47.